CSIS-iLab/ilab-web-components/README.md

 ### Setup
 - Make sure you have Node 20+ and npm
 - Clone repo down locally
-- From `main`, create and checkout a branch for your component, like `feat/cool-component`
+- From `main`, create and checkout a branch for your component, like `feat/cool-component`.
+  - A branch is for dev of a single component.
+If you have others, they'll need their own branches.
 - Run `npm install`
 - Run `npm run dev` to get the local server running.
 Check `localhost:5173` to make sure that what's in `index.html` is running.